Leveraging Domain Knowledge to Improve Microscopy Image Segmentation with Lifted Multicuts: Results

 \section{Results}

-We study the performance of the proposed method on three different problems: instance segmentation in murine cortex with priors from axon/dendrite segmentation, instance segmentation in drosophila brain with priors from morphology-based error detection and instance segmentation in a sponge choanocyte chamber with priors from semantic segmentation.
-See \autoref{tab_res_overview} for an overview of the different problem set-ups.
-We evaluate segmentation quality using the variation of information (VI) \cite{meilua2003comparing}, which can be separated into split and merge scores, and the adapted rand score \cite{arganda2015crowdsourcing}.
+We study the performance of the proposed method on four different problems: i) neuron segmentation in murine cortex with priors from axon/dendrite segmentation, ii) neuron segmentation in drosophila brain with priors from morphology-based error detection, iii) instance segmentation in a sponge choanocyte chamber with priors from semantic classes of segmented objects, ix) cell segmentation in Arabidopsis roots with priors from "one nucleus per cell" rule.
+Appendix \autoref{tab_res_overview} summarizes the different problem set-ups.
+We evaluate segmentation quality using the variation of information (VI) \citep{meilua2003comparing}, which can be separated into split and merge scores, and the adapted rand score \citep{arganda2015crowdsourcing}.
+For all error measures used here, a lower value corresponds to higher segmentation quality.

-DISCLAIMER: THE RESULTS IN THIS SECTION SHOULD BE TREATED AS PRELIMINARY.
-WE ARE CURRENTLY TRAINING BETTER BOUNDARY DETECTORS WHICH WILL IMPROVE THE BASELINE SEGMENTATION QUALITY.